 21. Short Afro Fade

-If you are a man who wants to reduce his style time but still wants a look that shows off his hair texture, then look no further than a short afro fade.
-Keeping the afro hairstyle short makes styling much easier, and this is a practical option that is still voluminous and textures.
-If you want to add structure to it, or give your haircut a slight edge, then pair it with a subtle fade.
-Keeping the sides and back shorter allows you to draw attention to the hair at the top of the head. it can also create a sleek finish.
+If you are a man who wants to reduce his style time but still wants a look that shows off his hair texture, then look no further than a short afro haircut.
+Keeping the afro hairstyle short makes styling much easier, and this is a practical option that is still voluminous and textured.
+If you want to add structure or give your haircut a slight edge, pair it with a subtle fade haircut.
+Keeping the sides and back shorter allows you to draw attention to the hair at the top of the head.

 22. Pompadour Fade

 The quiff was a hairstyle popular in the 50s, traditionally featuring some length on the back and sides of the head, with volume at the top.
 The great thing about this look is that it plays up the dimensions and is a timeless classic that can easily be adapted.
-One such way would be to opt for a fade.
+One such way would be to opt for a men’s fade haircut.
 It will gradually shorten the sides and back of the head.
 This will draw the eye to the forelock, making it appear even fuller and creating a subtle contrast.
 Some men may also wish to add other details, like a razor parting, to suit their style.
-To complete your look, use a high-shine gloss for a sleek finish.

 24. Wavy Hair Fade

 The appeal of wavy hair is that the texture makes even the most simple cuts interesting.
-This is especially true if you pair it with a fade, highlighting your texture on the top.
+This is especially true if you pair it with a fade haircut, highlighting your texture on the top.
 There are many different fades to choose from, but the general concept is that the hair on the sides and back will gradually shorten, leaving more length on the top.
 When paired with wavy hair, it creates a contrast.
 It can also help make your cut look neat.
 Plus, it will reduce style time because of the practicality of the fade.
-Add a curl-defining product or sea salt spray to your hair to enhance the texture, as it will become the focus of your look.

 25. Curly Taper Fade

 Curly hair is versatile and sexy and can be styled in so many different ways.
 The texture can add a softness to your appearance, and there is something incredibly charming about men with curls.
-Opt for a curly taper fade if you want a stylish and practical way to style them.
-The combination will make you look polished.
+Opt for a curly taper fade if you want a stylish and practical way to style them – the combination will make you look polished!
 Or it could highlight your hair curl pattern and make it the focus of your look.
-Depending on how dramatic you want your appearance to be, a lot of volume with a fade will create a striking look that will make a statement.
-At the same time, keeping the curls short is an easier way to wear them and an excellent option for taming them and reducing the risk of tangles.
+Depending on how dramatic you want your appearance to be, a lot of volume with a fade haircut taper will create a striking look that will make a statement.

 26. Blowout Fade

-Blowout hairstyles with a fade are the perfect match.
+Blowout hairstyles with a fade haircut are the perfect match.
 It is a combination that adds a modern touch to the blowout and can draw attention to the fullness of the hair on top.
 The blowout is defined by the hair being brushed back on the top.
 The sides and back are kept short and taper off.
 It is less structured than a pompadour and often easier to wear.
-It can also be adapted to suit various hair textures and types, and you can put your own twist on it.
-For example, adding a razor part or playing around with varying lengths; the longer, the more dramatic the finish.

 27. Flat Top Fade

-There are many different versions of the flat top, an angular hairstyle and shorter hair on the sides and back, with the volume on top.
+There are many different versions of the flat top, an angular hairstyle, and shorter hair on the sides and back, with the volume on top.
 It is a haircut that was popular in the 50s, then again in the 80s and 90s, but it has made a comeback because it can be adapted to suit your style.
 The military flattop is the way to go for those who want a straightforward and masculine option.
 It is worn with a high fade, creating an interesting contrast between the sides and back of the head and the hair on top.
-This look is less about volume and can be worn with hair of various textures.

 28. Man Bun Fade